objectionary/eo/README.md

     that need to be done
     with the XML document in order to make it ready for compilation.
     Each transformation has its own `.xsl` file in the `eo-parser` directory.
-    The class `org.eolang.parser.Program` is responsible for making XSLT transformations and the entire list of them is stored in the `org.eolang.parser.Pack` class.
+    The class `org.org.eolang.parser.Program` is responsible for making XSLT transformations and the entire list of them is stored in the `org.org.eolang.parser.Pack` class.
 Some of XLST files are sanity checks (or linters).
     The output of each transformation you can find in the `target/eo/optimize` directory.

   * **Compilation**.
-    The class `org.eolang.maven.CompileMojo` in the `eo-maven-plugin` module is responsible for putting parsing and optimization steps together and then transforming the XML document into a collection of `.java` files.
+    The class `org.org.eolang.maven.CompileMojo` in the `eo-maven-plugin` module is responsible for putting parsing and optimization steps together and then transforming the XML document into a collection of `.java` files.
 There are a number of transformations that do this, they all exist in `.xsl` files.